JakubPavlicek/DMS/README.md

 ### Prerequisites

-Requirments for the software and other tools to build
+Requirements for the software and other tools to build

+- git
 - Java 17+
 - Maven
 - PostgreSQL / Oracle / MS SQL